-Madhya Pradesh: 625 people trapped after heavy rain, four killed in lightning strikes
+Madhya Pradesh: Four killed in lightning strikes, 625 people marooned after heavy rain

-State Home Minister Narottam Mishra said the situation was serious in Gwalior, Chambal, Shivpuri and Sheopur areas.
+Gwalior, Chambal, Shivpuri and Sheopur are the worst-affected areas in the state, Minister Narottam Mishra said.

-As many as 625 people are trapped in Madhya Pradesh after torrential rain, while four others died due to lightning strikes, state Home Minister Narottam Mishra said on Tuesday.
+As many as 625 people are marooned in Madhya Pradesh after torrential rain, while four died due to lightning strikes, state Home Minister Narottam Mishra said on Tuesday.

 “Due to heavy rain and floods, the situation in Gwalior, Chambal, Shivpuri and Sheopur areas is serious,” Mishra added.
 “Five helicopters were deployed yesterday that are unable to fly due to bad weather.”